Stack Toolbar

 Icons

-The easiest way to add icons is using SF Symbols, Apple's built-in icon library.
+The easiest way to add icons on iOS is to use SF Symbols, Apple's built-in icon library.
 Pass the symbol name directly to the icon prop:

 <Stack.Toolbar.Button icon="star.fill" onPress={() => {}} /> <Stack.Toolbar.Button icon="square.and.arrow.up" onPress={() => {}} /> <Stack.Toolbar.Menu icon="ellipsis.circle">{/* ... */}</Stack.Toolbar.Menu>